-Luke Andrews is a native Floridian and currently resides in Belleair Beach, where he lives with his wife of 20 years, their son and has 1 daughter attending the University of Florida.
-He is a Founding Advisor Partner of Inspire Advisors LLC, a SEC registered investment advisory firm where he focuses his investment advisory services around the connection of his clients’ values with their investments.
-He is an active member of Indian Rocks Baptist Church, Chairman of the Board for iWork4Him, Financial Committee member for Indian Rocks Christian School Foundation and Indian Rocks Baptist Church Foundation and volunteers in several ministries within the church.
+Luke Andrews is a native Floridian and currently lives in Belleair Beach, where he lives with his wife of 22 years and their son, with a daughter attending the University of Florida.
+He is a Founding Partner of Inspire Advisors LLC, where his mission is to connect his client’s values to their investments and transform the way believers invest.
+He is an active member of Indian Rocks Baptist Church, former Chairman of the Board for iWork4Him, a Financial Committee member for Indian Rocks Christian School Foundation and Indian Rocks Baptist Church Foundation and volunteers in several ministries within the church.

 Luke has a bachelor’s degree in Marketing from the University of South Florida and holds professional licenses in Securities/Investments, Life Insurance/Annuities, Property/Casualty Insurance, Real Estate, and Mortgage Origination.
 He is highly proficient in Biblically Responsible Investing and believes that once you know what you are invested in, profiting from, and supporting, you will never look at your investments to same.
 Luke Andrews is highly regarded by his peers as someone who is honest, has high moral standards, and treats his clients as members of his own family.

 Many investors are surprised to learn they are profiting from and supporting immoral activities such as abortion, pornography, and human trafficking within their investment portfolios.
 At Inspire Advisors, we help you invest in some of the most inspiring, positive, biblically-aligned companies in the world without sacrificing return potential.